Plotting the simulation results¶

 If the plotting script failed for you, it is likely due to this issue.

-is often caused by the
+The brittleness of matplotlib/NumPy is often caused by the

 pre-compiled packages having dynamic links to external libraries.

-I have seen this with the distributions from both PyPI/pip
+I have seen this with the distributions from both PyPI/pip (what we are

-using) and conda
+using) and conda.